 0121 607 8165Suite 2A, Blackthorn House, St Pauls Square, Birmingham, B3 1RL 8.30am to 6.30pm Monday to Friday

-Steve Butler Chartered Surveyors and Valuers are independent RICS Chartered Surveyors with office in Birmingham and the Midlands.
-Our Chartered Surveyors provide full RICS Building and Structural Surveys, Homebuyers Survey Reports and Valuations, including Help to Buy Valuations, of houses and residential property in the Birmingham Solihull, Redditch and West Bromwich area of the West Midlands.
+Steve Butler Chartered Surveyors and Valuers are independent RICS Surveyors with an office in Birmingham and the Midlands.
+Our Chartered Surveyors provide full RICS Building and Structural Surveys, Homebuyers Survey Reports and RICS Property Valuations, including Help to Buy Valuations, of houses and residential property in the Birmingham Solihull, Redditch and West Bromwich area of the West Midlands.

 Founded in 1993, our success is based on a number of sound principles including a firm belief in the role of the independent surveyor, making sure we understand of our clients’ a belief that they should receive sound advice that is both bespoke to their needs and thoroughly professional.